harshitsinghrao/np-lstm/README.md

 # np-lstm
 Spam detection using a LSTM Network.
-The LSTM Network is made from scratch using numpy.
+The LSTM Network is created using numpy.

 ## Dataset
 Steps to use the dataset.